-As fall season approaches and cold weather settles in, your exercise and physical activity may begin to decrease.
+As cold weather settles in, your exercise and physical activity may begin to decrease.
 Unfortunately, cold weather can discourage even the most dedicated physical activity enthusiasts.
-Cold weather doesn’t have to stop your outdoor activity in its tracks.
+But cold weather doesn’t have to stop your outdoor activity in its tracks.

 Stay healthy and fit during cold weather months by establishing a plan to exercise safely during cold weather.
 Talk with your doctor if you have any medical conditions prior to starting a new workout routine.
-Staying active through fall/winter can help maintain strength, control weight gain and improve general-wellbeing.
+Staying active throughout the year can help maintain strength, control weight gain and improve general well-being.

 Plan to be safe and stay fit with these tips for exercising during cold weather: